Fondation-SCP/scp-scripts-anthology/README.md

 * `--one-of-tags` (`-t`): pages must include one of the following tags.
 Put them between quotation marks and separate each tag by a space.
 * `--info` (`-i`): define the information requested from Crom, separated by spaces or commas.
 Default: `"url wikidotInfo.title"`.
 * `--output-filter`: filter the information written in the output.
 Only the information specified will be written, if it has been requested in `--info`.
-* `--source-contains`: keeps the pages that contains the given string.
+* `--source-contains`: keep the pages that matches the given regex.
 Can be used multiple times; see `--source-contains-any` and `--source-contains-all`.
 Must be used with a `--info` asking for at least `wikidotInfo.source`.
-* `--source-contains--any` and `--source-contains-all`: sets the source content filter to any/all.
-Pages whose source contains any/all of the `--source-contains` elements will be kept.
+* `--source-contains--any` and `--source-contains-all`: set the source content filter to any/all.
+Pages whose source matches any/all of the `--source-contains` regexes will be kept.
 Default: `--source-contains-all`.
+* `--source-contains-ignore-case`: ignore the case for all `--source-contains`.
+Not activated by default.